derril-tech/langchain-level-1-2-3-apps/README.md

-# 🚀 LangChain Level 1 Applications
+# 🚀 LangChain Level 1, 2 and 3 Applications

 This repository showcases **Level 1 LangChain Projects** — standalone applications built purely with LangChain, without any frontend or backend integration.